What Is a BOC 3 Form?

 Introduction

-The form designates an agent in each state where there will be business operations, so that any legal documents such as summonses and complaints can be delivered.
+The form designates an agent in each state where there will be business operations, so that any legal documents, such as summonses and complaints, can be delivered.
 It's important to note that this isn't just a formality.
 Failing to file the necessary paperwork can result in penalties or fines from the government.
 How To Request the DOT PIN Number?

 What Are BOC 3 Process Agents/FMCSA Agents?

 For a transportation business, appointing a Service of Process (SOP) Agent, also known as an FMCSA Agent, is essential.
-The process agent must be physically located in each state where the company is authorized to operate and available at that address during normal business hours in order to receive any legal documents on behalf of the business.
+The process agent must be physically located in each state where the company is authorized to operate and available at that address during regular business hours to receive any legal documents on behalf of the business.
 This arrangement helps ensure that all paperwork is handled efficiently and accurately.
 What is Unified Carrier Registration?

 What Are BOC-3 Filings?

-When you submit your BOC-3 form via the FMCSA website, you'll need to provide certain details such as the full name and address of the carrier (or broker or freight forwarder), plus the person authorized to sign along with their title.
-Additionally, you'll also need to list out all SOP agents by name and street address for each state, either individually or through a blanket designation.
+When you submit your BOC-3 form via the FMCSA website, you'll need to provide specific details such as the full name and address of the carrier (or broker or freight forwarder), plus the person authorized to sign along with their title.
+You'll also need to list out all SOP agents by name and street address for each state, individually or through a blanket designation.
 A blanket designation enables the applicant to appoint one association or corporation on file with FMCSA as their process agent across all states and DC.
 Must visit FMCSA Hours of Service Suspended topics.
 Also, take a look at the Drug and Alcohol Program policy.

 How Much Do BOC-3 Agents Cost?